Research Report · March 2026

 All analysis code and datasets used in this report are publicly available:

 CAUM integrates as a passive observer alongside any agent framework.
-It receives each tool call and result as the agent executes, computes a behavioral regime classification, and emits a running health score (UDS 0–1).
+It receives structural event metadata as the agent executes, computes a structural health tier, and emits running review evidence.
 No prompts, payloads, or business logic are read.

 # One-time setup — works with any agent framework